-This paper was supported in part by a grant from the Australian Research Council to H. Marsh investigation should be sent to Professor Herbert W. Marsh, Institute for Positive Psychology and

-(DP130102713) and by four grants from the German Research Foundation (DFG) to R. Pekrun (PE

-320/11-1, PE 320/11-2, PE 320/11-3, PE 320/11-4).
-Requests for further information about this
+This article was supported in part by a grant from the Australian Research Council to H. Marsh (DP130102713) and by four grants from the German Research Foundation to R. Pekrun (PE 320/11-1, PE 320/11-2, PE 320/11-3, PE 320/11-4).

-Education, Australian Catholic University; E-mail: herb.marsh@acu.edu.au.
+Requests for further information about this investigation should be sent to the corresponding author.
+Marsh, Institute for Positive Psychology and Education, Australian Catholic University 25 Barker Street, Strathfield NSW 2135 Australia.
+E-mail: herb.marsh@acu.edu.au